Polish PM unveils big investment plan to ease downturn

-WARSAW Polish Prime Minister Donald Tusk announced a big programme of investment on Friday aimed at reviving the spluttering economy and shoring up support from voters worried that two decades of uninterrupted growth are coming to an end.
+WARSAW Polish Prime Minister Donald Tusk announced a big programme of investment on Friday aimed at reviving a spluttering economy and shoring up support from voters worried that two decades of uninterrupted growth is coming to an end.

 Poland has been a rare bright spot in Europe over the past few years, managing to sustain robust growth even while its neighbours slumped.
 But growth will slow next year to just over 2 percent, half the figure for last year.